boostorg/parameter/doc/index.rst

     int x = lib::f(_name = "jill", _index = 1);

-This version is much better at the actual call site, but the *using-declarations* themselves can be verbose and hard-to manage.
+This version is much better at the actual call site, but the *using-declarations* themselves can be verbose and hard to manage.

 .. @example.prepend(namespace_setup)
 .. @example.append('int main() { return 0; }')